This is a variation on a dinner my grandfather used to make and paired with rice. We also love it with linguine.

 Add the chicken back in skin side up.

-Cook for 40 minutes and then flip the chicken.
-Then gook for an additional 15 minutes or until the chicken is fall off the bone tender and the sauce does not taste too acidic.
-Stir and break up the bottom of the pan every ten minutes or so.
+Cook for 40 minutes and then flip the chicken - turn the dutch oven every ten minutes so that there are no hot spots on the bottom of the pan.
+Be sure to scrape the bottom of the pan every time you turn it.
+Then cook for an additional 10-15 minutes or until the chicken is fall off the bone tender and the sauce does not taste too acidic.